Talhamuhammadali/Image-Processing-from-zipfile/README.md

 ## Usage
-1. Place the ZIP file containing newspaper images in the designated folder.
+1. Place the ZIP file containing newspaper images in the files folder.
 2. Run the script `image_processing.py`.
     ```
-    python image_processing.py --keyword "pizza"
+    python image_processing.py --name "anyname"
     ```
-   Replace `"pizza"` with the desired keyword to search for.
+   Replace `"anyname"` with the desired name to search for.

 ## Features
 - **Face Detection:** Utilizes OpenCV for detecting faces within images.